remotestorage/armadietto/contrib/openwrt/README.md

   "basePath": ""
 }
 ```

+Optionally you can `https.port` set to default HTTPS `443` if you don't have any other sites on the port.
+If you do have then you need to configure a reverse proxy.
+If you not sure then leave it 4443.

+You'll need to open the port on a firewall to make it accessible from internet.
+You can do that in the firewall GUI or via command line:

+    uci add firewall rule
+    uci set firewall.wan_https_turris_rule=rule
+    uci set firewall.wan_https_turris_rule.name='Allow-WAN-RS-HTTPS'
+    uci set firewall.wan_https_turris_rule.target='ACCEPT'
+    uci set firewall.wan_https_turris_rule.dest_port='4443'
+    uci set firewall.wan_https_turris_rule.proto='tcp'
+    uci set firewall.wan_https_turris_rule.src='wan'
+    uci commit firewall
+    service firewall restart

 Now we need to setup a service.
 Copy the file `armadietto.sh` into `/etc/init.d/armadietto`.
 You can do this with SCP: